R212Warden/miniScope-STM32/README.md

 # miniScope-stm32
 Miniature oscilloscope that runs on STM32
 The chip in question is STM32F103C6T6 with 32kb of flash.
+This is now reuploaded for 3rd time due to various user errors...

 # About